The Czech tax environment: Transparent and competitive

 For individuals

-Tax base below 36 times the average salary (approx. EUR 65,200 p.a.) is subject to a 15% tax rate; tax base above this limit is subject to a 23% tax rate.
-The final tax liability may be lowered by different tax deductions and forms of tax relief depending on the individual’s personal situation.
+tax base below 36 times the average salary (approx. EUR 65,700 p.a.) is subject to a 15% tax rate; a tax base above this limit is subject to a 23% tax rate.
+The final tax liability may be lowered by various tax deductions and forms of tax relief, depending on the individual’s personal situation.

-Participation in the Czech social security and health insurance systems is generally required but can be modified by applying EU legislation or a respective totalisation agreement.
-The Czech social security system covers a wide range of state support including high-quality public medical care, pension, disability insurance, sickness insurance and unemployment benefits.
+Participation in the Czech social security and health insurance systems is generally required but can be modified by applying EU legislation or a respective totalization agreement.
+The Czech social security system covers a wide range of state support, including high-quality public medical care, pension, disability insurance, sickness insurance and unemployment benefits.

 For businesses

 Business income is taxed at a rate of 21%.
 A 5% rate applies to basic investment funds.
-The Czech Republic is going to transpose the EU Directive on Ensuring a global minimum level of taxation for multinational enterprise groups and large-scale domestic groups in the EU (BEPS 2.0 – Pillar 2) as of 31 December 2023.
+The Czech Republic transposed the EU Directive on Ensuring a global minimum level of taxation for multinational enterprise groups and large-scale domestic groups in the EU (BEPS 2.0 – Pillar 2) as of 31 December 2023.

-The corporate income tax base is determined in accordance with the Czech Accounting Standards with adjustments for tax purposes.
+The corporate income tax base is determined in accordance with the Czech Accounting Standards, with adjustments for tax purposes.
 The functional currency is the Czech koruna.
-The company may choose that its functional currency is the Euro, the US Dollar or the British Pound Sterling under certain conditions.
+The company may choose to use the Euro, the US Dollar, or the British Pound Sterling as its functional currency under certain conditions.

-Withholding tax is applicable to limited types of payments to non-residents (e.g. dividends, interest and royalties); however, exemptions based on the respective EU directives and/or double taxation treaty can be obtained.
+Withholding tax is applicable to limited types of payments to non-residents (e.g., dividends, interest, and royalties); however, exemptions based on the respective EU directives and/or double taxation treaties can be obtained.

 To support the business activities of domestic and foreign investors, the following new and existing benefits are available (see table for more details).

-In years 2024 and 2025, some companies active in energy, oil and banking industries are subject to so called windfall tax of additional 60% on the profits compared to the benchmark stipulated based on prior years profits.
+In the years 2024 and 2025, some companies active in energy, oil and banking industries are subject to so-called windfall tax of an additional 60% on the profits compared to the benchmark stipulated based on prior years profits.

 Indirect taxes